you are here - www.capstan.at / itchy feet / une fin d'été en normandie

 Mont-Saint-Michel and its bay was, of course, one of the highlights on our journey.

-In this southern part of the Manche department, we received a warm welcome from Ana-Maria and François at their idyllic estate, Clerval.
-The location is ideal: the property lies near the heart of the Bay of Mont Saint-Michel and is a perfect base for exploring other attractions in that region of Normandy and parts of Brittany.
+In this southern part of the Manche department, we received a warm welcome from Ana-Maria and François at their idyllic estate, Clerval, in Dragey-Ronthon.
+The location is ideal: the property lies near the heart of the Bay of Mont Saint-Michel and is a perfect base to sightsee also other attractions in that region of Normandy and even parts of Brittany.

 Situated near the coast in a broadleaf woodland between the villages of Genêts and Dragey, it is near points which offer magnificent views of the bay and Mont Saint-Michel.
-In addition to elegant and comfortable bed and breakfast rooms, Clerval also offers two studios in the garden.
+Besides the elegant and comfortable bed and breakfast rooms, Clerval also offers two studios in the garden.
 Mont Saint-Michel is just 25 minutes away by car, and Granville to the north can be reached in half an hour.
-François and Ana Maria are both certified guides in the bay and offer guided walks in German, English, Spanish, and French.
+François and Ana Maria are not just great hosts, both are also certified guides in the bay and offer guided walks in German, English, Spanish, and French language.

 To enjoy a picturesque view of Mont-Saint-Michel during rising tides, François recommended to be no later than 7:30 p.m. at the Le Grouin du Sud viewing point just five kilometers south of Genets.
 His tide schedule was perfect.

-This rocky outcrop located at the east side of the Mont Saint-Michel Bay, is a small headland, commanding some of the most breathtaking, sweeping views to be found in this area when during the high tides Mont-Saint-Michel seems to take a bath in the sea, lit by the warm orange sun setting at the horizon behind.
-The reward on finding that place was feeling all the more magical!
+This rocky outcrop located at the east side of the Mont Saint-Michel Bay is a small headland that offers breathtaking views, when during the high tides Mont-Saint-Michel seems to take a bath in the sea, lit by the warm orange Sun setting at the horizon behind.

-From that point, a glorious vista opens up before you: from the costal bay area, where the rivers Sélune and Sée meander in a silver glare to empty into the bay and an extraordinary variety of birdlife can be observed, all the way to Cancale in the Brittany, taking in Mont Saint-Michel bay along the way.
+From that point, a magnificent panorama opens up before you: from the costal bay area, where the rivers Sélune and Sée meander in a silver glare to empty into the bay and a variety of birdlife can be observed, all the way to Cancale in the Brittany, taking in Mont Saint-Michel bay along the way.
 The mount of Mont-Saint-Michel looms around four or five kilometres away and if you’re lucky, Mont-Saint-Michel presents itself during a spectacular sunset with dramatic cloud formations - and on mist-free evenings the coastline lights up in a beautiful dusk glow.

 A side-trip to Cancale - what a "coincidence" that we love eating oysters ...

-Genets is an ideal location to conveniently reach the costal stretch of the Bay of Mont-Saint-Michel where Brittany borders the Normandie, which is also home to Cancale, the capital of oyster farming.
+Genets is an ideal location to conveniently reach the costal stretch of the Bay of Mont-Saint-Michel where the Normandie borders Brittany, which is home to Cancale, the capital of oyster farming.
 On our way to Cancale, known for its world-famous oysters that are considered among the best in France, over time the style of houses changed from half-timbered houses to robust stone houses, which apparently suits better to the more rough climate predominant in Brittany.
 Our intent behind that tour was clear, to combine a flying visit to Brittany with tasting of the delicious, fresh oysters harvested in Cancale.
 It was worth it - believe us.

-When approaching Cancale it was low tide and we could see oyster beds as far as the eye can see and boats are sitting tilted to the side on the sandy bottom of the harbour Port de la Houle.
-This small seaside town at the beginning of Brittany’s Emerald Coast has been harvesting oysters since the Roman times.
-Once at Port de la Houle, one should not miss the Marché aux Huîtres (the oyster market of Cancale) behind the second jetty.
-At the market you can enjoy the finest Cancalaises oysters and follow the established ritual: gobble and throw back the shells on to the beach pile of shells formed by those who had visited before.
+When approaching Cancale it was low tide and we could see oyster beds as far as the eye can see and boats were sitting tilted to the side on the sandy bottom of the harbour Port de la Houle.
+This small seaside town at the beginning of Brittany’s Emerald Coast has been farming oysters since the Roman times.
+Once at Port de la Houle, one should not miss the Marché aux Huîtres, the oyster market of Cancale behind the second jetty.
+At the market you can enjoy the finest Cancalaises oysters and follow the established ritual, which is slurp the oysters and throw back the shells onto the beach.
 We were not the first doing this and certainly not the last ...

-Should you want to slurp oysters accompanied by a glass of wine while enjoying the view to the port we'd highly recommend to visit the "L'Atelier de L'Huitre" (petit restaurant de fruits de mer) at 15 quai Gambetta, Cancale.
+Should you want to delight in oysters accompanied by a glass of wine while enjoying the view to the port and the Bay of Mont-Saint-Michel, we'd highly recommend to visit the "L'Atelier de L'Huitre" - une petit restaurant de fruits de mer - at 15 quai Gambetta.
 No fuzz, just the very best oysters.

 Giverny sur-la-Seine